 Mother Tongue / Other Tongue is open to all mainstream and supplementary secondary schools in the East and pupils can enter as individuals or groups of any size.

-FOR A TEACHER'S PACK TO HELP GET YOU STARTED, SEE BELOW
+FOR A TEACHER'S PACK TO HELP GET YOU STARTED email Sarah Schechter: email@example.com

-To submit by email, send your entry to email@example.com, with the entry form (see below) and with the subject heading MTOT.
+To submit by email, send your entry to firstname.lastname@example.org, with the entry form (see below) and with the subject heading MTOT or by post to: